 Download UPSC Mains Geography Question Papers.
 We’ve provided UPSC mains Geography Previous Question papers for download in PDF format.

 Geography is an interesting subject.
 If aspirants are profound of this subject, no doubt you can choose this as your optional subject for the UPSC IAS mains Exam.
 It is an endless subject which deals with the spatial association between individuals, places, and the earth and it broadly covers all spheres.
 This is very easy and scoring optional if approached rightly.
 Many candidates have cracked UPSC Civil services examination by opting for geography as their optional subjects.

 How much time does it take to prepare?

 4-5 months, if you study Geography 12-15 hours per week.
 This should be enough.
 Also, it depends on how much can you recall your graduation concepts.

 Ideally, aspirants need 4-5 months to complete the optional subject solely.
-Here we are giving best suitable strategies for Geography optional for UPSC IAS Mains exam.
+Here we are giving the best suitable strategies for Geography optional for the UPSC IAS Mains Exam.

 - Aspirants should have an exhaustive knowledge about the syllabus of Geography optional.

 - On reading a question, identify keywords & think of the answer in terms of diagrams and maps.
 Thinking of structure and points is important and would certainly follow, but if one thinks of the answer in terms of diagrams, your answer will come across as more attractive.
 One can think of a map and then develop the structure of the answer around it.
 It is also a good way to remember the content.